 Unfortunately from our 2021 perspective, we know that battle was eventually lost.
-Full-travel rubber domes are cheaper and less complex to make and scissor switches can be much slimmer, hence we seldom see sleeves switches anymore.
+Full-travel rubber dome keyboards are cheaper and less complex to make and scissor switch laptop keyboards can be much slimmer, hence we seldom see sleeves switches anymore.
 These IBM Space Saver Keyboards were succeeded by the full-travel rubber dome IBM Space Saver II Keyboard (model RT3200) produced for IBM by NMB.
 And IBM just forgot about these keyboards.
 But, I want to end on a positive note.
 Clearly, these sold well enough in their heyday that examples of these keyboards can still be found.
 We know these keyboards were well regarded due to the reputation that the L40SX and early ThinkPads hold after all these years.

 Hopefully, this article will continue to let people know that these existed and that they had a place in history.
 And, I hope this article helps teach people about this little snippet in keyboard history.
 Cheers, and big thanks to everyone that contributed!